-Here’s a lovely post by Kellie Darley about a farm which children can visit in Arcadia.
-You can see Kellie’s boys really love visiting the farm.
+Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia.
+You can see Kellie’s boys really loved visiting the farm.

 Nancy’s Freedom Farm